 Here’s how to do it:

 Place both hands on your stomach and inhale through your nose.
-You want to inhale through your stomach and keep your shoulders still.
+You want to let your stomach rise and keep your shoulders still.
 Then exhale through your mouth.
 Do this 4 times.
-Then take a short rest in between so you don’t get dizzy.
+In between sets take a short rest in between so you don’t get dizzy.

 2.)
 Prepare the front of your neck